Family reunion invitations that get you a real headcount

 Dinner parties and gatherings

-Built around the household
+Built around the family

-Private link per family
+A private link per family

 Two-tap guest flow